patstockwell/vim-monokai-tasty/README.md

 ![](./example3.png)

 ## :hammer: Dependencies
-This plugin works best with a terminal that can render italic text.
-It will work just fine on terminals that can't, the italic text will appear in inverted colours (black text on blue background for example).
 This colour scheme also makes use of syntax definitions from [`vim/pangloss`](https://github.com/pangloss/vim-javascript).
 The _vim/panglass_ syntax file for javascript is a dependency for the _vim-monokai-tasty_ colour scheme.